mtmanning93/Craft-API/README.md

 - Allows role based access via permissions and restrictions.
 - Allow cross model interactions such as, liking a post, approving a profile, following a profile, and leaving a comment on a post.

+This repository is for the Craft-API backend.
+The 'Craft Social' frontend repository can be found at [Craft Social](https://github.com/mtmanning93/craft-front).

 ### Live Site

 [Hosted on Heroku](https://craft-api-aeec93e46ff2.herokuapp.com/)